prashkrans/neetcode_150/README.md

 ## How to Use

-Each solution file is named after the problem and contains:
+Each solution file is named after the problem and includes:
-- **Neetcode** problem number and **Leetcode** problem number
+- The **NeetCode** and **LeetCode** problem numbers
-- My solution implementation
+- A step-by-step explanation of the approach
+- Both my custom solution and the optimal solution (where applicable)
+- Inline comments on the right side explaining key parts of the code
 - Time and space complexity analysis
-- Alternative approaches (where applicable)
+- Alternative or multiple approaches (where applicable)
-- Contains only the Solution class and the relevant function implementation (no driver code or test cases)
+- Only the `Solution` class and the relevant function implementation (no driver code or test cases)
+- All solutions have been tested

 ## Resources